c-bar/amazon_coffee_tables/README.md

-# amazon_coffeet_ables
+# amazon_coffee_tables
 Analysis of coffee table products on Amazon

-This is my capstone project for the Google Data Analytics Certification.
+This is my capstone project for the Google Data Analytics Professional Certificate.
 I analyzed over 700 coffee table products on Amazon to identify factors associated with high revenue.
 I collected the data from Helium10 Xray, a popular business analytics tool used by Amazon sellers which (among many things) provides sales and revenue prediction on Amazon products.

 -----
 data_cleaning.Rmd